 Examples such as: USD/RUB, GBP/INR, EUR/PLN

-The trading of the seven major forex pairs makes up 8 out of every 10 trades placed on the forex market.
+The trading of the seven major forex pairs makes up 8 out of every 10 forex trades placed on foreign exchange markets.
 That’s because the US dollar is the world reserve currency and is used to purchase almost every commodity, including gold and oil.

 Given that gold and silver are oldest forms of money, it makes sense that they would be available to trade too.
 The spot gold price is quoted with the symbol XAU/USD and silver is XAG/USD.

-To understand how to calculate your profit margin when forex trading, it’s useful for novice traders to understand the answers to the most common questions about forex.
+To understand how to calculate your profit margin when foreign exchange trading, it’s useful for novice traders to understand the answers to the most common questions about forex.

 What is a pip in forex?